KolinGuo/ImageHelper/README.md

 # ImageHelper
-A simple image helper for combining images and add texts
+A simple image helper for combining images and adding texts